tonyseel/advertorial/_posts/2016-08-20-creditsforgood.md

 Put those problems behind you now.
 It's time to move on and re-establish a good credit file.

+So what do I offer?

+* I will teach you how to establish AAA credit in 30 days
+* How to stop collection agencies in their tracks
+* Improve your credit by paying bills later than sooner
+* Wipe out debts without bankruptcy
+* Guerrilla tactics that will give you a good credit rating

 I am also offering a paid credit repair service where you only pay for deletion.
 You can start seeing the results within the first 30 days.